Did you ever ask yourself, “What are some of the most effective small changes I can make to achieve my goals?”

 #63.
 Make time for each other: Schedule time together regularly, even if it’s just for a few minutes a day.

 #64.
-Support one another: Offer emotional support during hard times, but also encourage each other’s ambitions and goals without judgment.
+Support one another: Offer emotional support during hard times, but encourage each other’s ambitions and goals without judgment.

 #65.
 Compromise: Life is full of compromises – be willing to bend when necessary to find common ground with your spouse or partner while respecting both of your opinions or interests